mtaghadosi/DevOps-Tutorial/solutions/task1.md

  - [Create a Per-Volume](/YAML/create-PV-nfs.yaml)
  - [Create a Per-Volume claim](/YAML/create-PVC.yaml).

 We also have a namespace for our nginX.
 Our persistence volume claim and all of our pods are in that namespace, let's assume that the name is `nginx-exposed`.
 We know that the PVs don't have namespaces right? yeah!
-So let's Apply them using the commands bellow.
+So let's Apply them using the commands bellow: